exadel-inc/diagramsai/README.md

 Open the app in the browser by navigating to `https://127.0.0.1:3000/`.

-Finally, docker images are available on the docker bub:
+Finally, docker images are available on the docker hub:
 - https://hub.docker.com/r/exadel/diagram-gpt-ui
 - https://hub.docker.com/r/exadel/diagram-gpt

 ## Limitations

-As of now, not all diagram types are supported, e.g. there is limited support for azure diagrams, and no support for aws anc gcp diagrams.
+As of now, not all diagram types are supported, e.g. there is limited support for Azure diagrams and no support for AWS and GCP diagrams.

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)